Codepath-Boys/Event-Planner/README.md

 ## Overview
 ### Description
 This app will allow users to invite other users to events and also allow users to plan out aspects of the event.
-It will also allow people to claim tasks in preparation of the event.
+It will also have a built in chat feature to allow for easy communication.

 ### App Evaluation
 [Evaluation of your app across the following attributes]